dortania/OpenCore-Install-Guide/README.md

 OpenCore is an open source bootloader, designed to be an alternative to Clover.
 OpenCore aims to resolve the constraints and issues imposed by Clover by providing a more versatile and modular system.
 While OpenCore is primarily designed for Hackintosh systems, it can be used in any scenario where an emulated EFI is needed.

 Please remember that OpenCore is still new and currently in beta.
 Unless you want to be on the bleeding edge of Hackintosh development or are planning on contributing to the project, you probably don't want to migrate if you have a stable system currently.
 Certain aspects of OpenCore such as Vault support will not be covered in this guide.
-[Official release planned for October](https://github.com/acidanthera/bugtracker/issues/486).

 Lastly, this guide is only meant to be a starting point in your journey with OpenCore and not a beginners guide to hackintoshing.
 For those starting out, please see the [r/hackintosh Vanilla Desktop Guide](https://hackintosh.gitbook.io/-r-hackintosh-vanilla-desktop-guide/).
 And those who have issues can visit both the [r/hackintosh subreddit](https://www.reddit.com/r/hackintosh/) and [r/hackintosh discord](https://discord.gg/u8V7N5C) for more help.